 The Board of Supervisors governs the District.
 It meets on Tuesdays and Board agendas are posted on the County website.
-The District has a Citizen Advisory Committee made up of District members who act as the liaison between the District and the property owners.
-Their role is advisory and instrumental in determining the level of service provided to the District.
+The District does not have a Citizen Advisory Council at this time.

 3. SPHERE OF INFLUENCE REVIEW AND UPDATE

 Government Code Section 56076 defines Sphere of Influence as "A plan for the probable physical boundaries and service area of a local agency, as determined by the commission."